Creating an Inclusive Syllabus

 Building an Inclusive Syllabus

-• Include a syllabus statement about your commitment to diversity and inclusion.
+• Include a syllabus statement about your commitment to inclusion for all students.

 Here are guidelines and considerations for creating a statement and some examples: